Oil and Gas Operations Act: Purpose

-Significance of Act – What it has done
+Significance

-Allows the Government of the Northwest Territories the ability to effectively gather and share resource revenues generated by the territory.
+The Act allows the Government of the Northwest Territories the ability to effectively gather and share resource revenues generated by the territory.

 According to the Aboriginal Affairs department of Canada, it ensures that all stakeholders and the Northwest Territories Aboriginal communities are included in regulating and in any decision-making process regarding onshore resources in the Northwest Territories by showing consideration for traditional life of the indigenous people and their representation.
 While partnerships between governments ensures sustainable development that is aligned with Northwest Territories own values and agenda.

 Indirect importance is shown through Bob McLeod, Premier of Northwest Territories that said this act is the “long-term priority for the people of the Northwest Territories and for the Government of Canada” towards the occupation of a stronger and prosperous North and Canada as a ‘Northern Nation’.
 This displays Canada’s resolve towards Canada’s Northern Strategy and being recognized as the right to claim sovereignty of the Northern Arctic and resources like oil.

 Through the Act, Canada is taking steps to build a political case towards sovereignty claims internationally, but also empowering the territories to become more politically and strategically involved with Canada’s growth in natural resource sector and economy.